-Electronic gadgets such a laptops, tablets, smartphones, cameras and more have become integrated in our daily lives.
-For people like me, it feels like it was just yesterday when only a few people own them but now everyone has one, heck even children have electronic gadgets nowadays.
+Electronic gadgets such as laptops, tablets, smartphones, cameras, etc have become integrated into our daily lives.
+For people like me, it feels like it was just yesterday when only a few people own them.
+But now everyone has one.
+Heck, even young children have electronic gadgets nowadays.

-Part of the reason why a lot of people are now having access to gadgets is because the manufacturers are flooding the market with new gadgets every six months or so, and a lot of people got entangled with the hype of buying the latest gadgets that they could get their hands on.
+Part of the reason why a lot of people are now having access to gadgets is that the manufacturers are flooding the market with new gadgets every six months or so.
+A lot of people got entangled with the hype of buying the latest gadgets that they could get their hands on.
 And buying the latest gadgets may not always be the wisest idea – money wise.

 Here are a few tips that we’d like to share with you that could help you save money on gadgets.